ltorres97/Meta-GTNRP/README.md

 ![ScreenShot](figures/meta-gtnrp.png?raw=true)

-To address the challenge of low-data learning, we introduce a two-module meta-learning framework to quickly update model parameters across few-shot tasks for 10 different NRDs to predict the binding activity of compounds on 1 new NR in the test data.
+To address the challenge of low-data learning, we introduce a two-module meta-learning framework to quickly update model parameters across few-shot tasks for 10 different NRs to predict the binding activity of compounds on 1 new NR in the test data.

 ![ScreenShot](figures/meta.png?raw=true)